Single Tooth Dental Implant

 How Will a Dental Implant Help?

-A dental implant can't replace your natural tooth, but they are the best we can do.
+A dental implant can't replace your natural tooth, but they are the best tooth replacement option.
 The implant is the most stable and long-lasting option for tooth replacement.
-Dental implants also ensure that bone health is maintained if oral hygiene is in good standing.
+Dental implants, when inserted immediately following tooth loss, will also ensure that bone health is maintained if oral hygiene is in good standing.
 Not only does your new restoration stay in place and prevents bone loss, but it also re-establishes a lock-and-key match between both jaws.

 How Is a Tooth Implanted?

 If you have questions about single tooth implants, give us a call!
 Here at Djawdan Center for Implant and Restorative Dentistry, we are happy to help answer any questions you have regarding implant treatment.
-Call us at (443) 569-8764 and let us help you reach your goals of good dental health.
+Call us at (443) 569-8764 or use our online appointment request form and let us help you reach your goals of good dental health.